NFL's 32 top surprises, and rating whether each will continue

 The surprise: A record-breaking receiving pace for Christian McCaffrey.

 The verdict: REAL.
 McCaffrey has 20 catches in the Panthers' first two games, putting him on pace for 160, or twice what he had last season.
-Though 160 isn't realistic, it would not surprise to see the No. 8 overall pick of the 2017 draft break the single-season record of 102 catches for a running back, especially with tight end Greg Olsen injured and quarterback Cam Newton focused on more high percentage passes.
+Though 160 isn't realistic, it would not surprise to see the No. 8 overall pick of the 2017 draft break the single-season record of 102 catches for a running back, especially with tight end Greg Olsen injured and quarterback Cam Newton focused on more high-percentage passes.
 "I'm always trying to be the most complete back I can be," McCaffrey said. -- David Newton

 New Orleans Saints